Decoding the diplomatic jargon surrounding Ukraine

 On his flight to Moscow for talks with Putin, French President Emmanuel Macron told reporters that “Finlandisation” of Ukraine was one of the possible routes to de-escalation (although he now denies having made the comment).

-A peace treaty between Helsinki and Moscow in 1948 agreed that the Soviet Union would not invade Finland (as it had in the Winter War of 1939), but that Finland would agree not to join NATO in return.
+A peace treaty between Helsinki and Moscow in 1948 agreed that the Soviet Union would not invade Finland (as it had in the Winter War of 1939), but that Finland would agree not to join Nato in return.

-“Finlandisation”, then, means that Ukraine would not join NATO, and would adopt a more neutral stance towards the West.
-This is an unlikely outcome, given the hardening of anti-Russian sentiment in Kyiv, and seeing as NATO has been publicly proclaiming since 2008 that Ukraine could theoretically join the alliance.
+“Finlandisation”, then, means that Ukraine would not join Nato, and would adopt a more neutral stance towards the West.
+This is an unlikely outcome, given the hardening of anti-Russian sentiment in Kyiv, and seeing as Nato has been publicly proclaiming since 2008 that Ukraine could theoretically join the alliance.

 Yalta vs Helsinki

 The Yalta deal, struck by the allies on the fringes of the Soviet Union in 1945, carved Europe up into Soviet and Western spheres of control.
-In the hope of securing Stalin’s support fighting Japan, President Roosevelt and Prime Minister Churchill consigned vast swathes of Eastern Europe to the Soviet sphere, and the iron curtain descended.
+In the hope of securing Stalin’s support to fight Japan, President Roosevelt and Prime Minister Churchill consigned vast swathes of Eastern Europe to the Soviet sphere, and the Iron Curtain descended.

 Ever since the treaty at Yalta was concluded, its signatories have been arguing over who has observed it the least.

 The 1975 Helsinki conference aimed to cool down the Cold War and move the dialogue onwards.
-Every country in Europe, plus America, Canada, and the USSR agreed that the post-WWII status quo established in Europe was there to stay, and agreed to respect basic human rights.
+Every country in Europe, plus America, Canada and the USSR, agreed that the post-WWII status quo established in Europe was there to stay, and agreed to respect basic human rights.
 This was perceived as a humanitarian victory in the West, and welcomed as a territorial win in the Soviet Union.

 The Helsinki accords also set up the Organisation for Security and Co-operation in Europe (OSCE) at the USSR’s request.
 Tasked with ensuring dialogue and overseeing arms controls, this organisation is still hosting peace talks today, although it is seen by some as underpowered.